Segerstrom Center for the Arts: Venues

+Julianne and George Argyros Plaza is a 46,000 square foot area with restaurants, a permanent stage, public seating, and picnic areas.
+In 2006, Henry Segerstrom commissioned Richard Serra to create a sculpture as the focal point for the newly expanded Segerstrom Center for the Arts; Serra created Connector, a 65-feet-high, 360-ton, pentagonal sculpture made of weathered steel.

 Orange County Museum of Art

 The Orange County Museum of Art broke ground on a new primary facility at the Segerstrom Center for the Arts campus on September 20, 2019.
 The 53000 sqft structure was designed by Morphosis Architects and was topped off on October 6, 2020, with a virtual ceremony held.

 The new museum opened on October 8, 2022.

 South Coast Repertory

 The Tony Award-winning South Coast Repertory is also located on the Segerstrom Center for the Arts campus.
 It is widely regarded as one of America's foremost producers of new plays.